 - Actively participates in academic activities that may include education, outreach, inservices and research. - Evidence drawn from the literature is actively pursued to support clinical practice.
-Incorporates research findings into clinical practice. - May participate in research activities including but not limited to: - Designing research protocols - o Completing data collection - Analysis of data - Publication and presentation of research findings - o Collaboration with other researchers in Otolaryngology and UW Academic Departments - Attend research meetings - May recruit and participate in externally funded clinical trials. - Demonstrates a commitment to continued learning by attending continuing education, engaging in literature reviews, and independently seeking other resources.
-In addition to annual requirements, makes presentations and/or educates groups outside of direct patient care responsibilities. - Critically self-assesses own performance and takes steps to continue clinical growth. - Actively participates in student clinical education, serving as a clinical instructor or educator as appropriate. - Critically appraises journal articles or other sources of evidence. - Provides direct education/supervision of master level students, medical students, clinical fellows and physician fellows. - Participates in weekly department wide educational case conferences. - Identifies clinical specialization interest and focuses on self-development and professional goals in that specialization area. - Participates in program development. - Seeks out additional relevant clinical education to further knowledge in area of specialty. - Partners with supervisor and manager to identify appropriate opportunities to lead program development projects. - Mentors others, especially in area(s) of expertise.
+Incorporates research findings into clinical practice. - May participate in research activities including but not limited to: - Designing research protocols - Completing data collection - Analysis of data - Publication and presentation of research findings - o Collaboration with other researchers in Otolaryngology and UW Academic Departments - Attend research meetings - May recruit and participate in externally funded clinical trials. - Demonstrates a commitment to continued learning by attending continuing education, engaging in literature reviews, and independently seeking other resources.
+In addition to annual requirements, makes presentations and/or educates groups outside of direct patient care responsibilities. - Critically self-assesses own performance and takes steps to continue clinical growth. - Actively participates in student clinical education, serving as a clinical instructor or educator as appropriate. - Critically appraises journal articles or other sources of evidence. - Provides direct education/supervision of master level students, medical students, clinical fellows and physician fellows. - Participates in weekly department wide educational case conferences. - Identifies clinical specialization interest and focuses on self-development and professional goals in that specialization area. - Participates in program development. - Partners with supervisor and manager to identify appropriate opportunities to lead program development projects. - Provides community based, national and international continuing education. - Mentors others on an annual basis, especially in area(s) of expertise.
+This may include serving as the supervisor for graduate students, externs or fellows or a formal mentorship relationship with a junior or onboarding clinician.